jeswanthyda/wikiStats/README.md

 ## Screenshots
 Note: Further project details can be found in the associated report.

-Created by Sidharth Bambah, Jeswanth Yadagani, Ruturaj Nene, and Vedant Dave
+Created by Sidharth Bambah and Jeswanth Yadagani